mahlakhalili/Diabetetes_Data_Analysis/README.md

 This visualization clearly confirms the strong link between higher BMI and increased likelihood of diabetes in this dataset.
 These findings align with previous visual analyses, such as the BMI KDE plot, where the distribution for diabetic patients was shifted toward higher BMI values.

-Analysis of Average Insulin by Outcome
+📊Analysis of Average Insulin by Outcome

 <img width="665" height="448" alt="Screenshot 2025-12-01 150533" src="https://github.com/user-attachments/assets/04ad3aa4-3b6a-43a1-a208-3d0ad92c6305" />